vippsas/vipps-woocommerce/tests/manual/manual-tests.md

     - Synchronized renewal
     - Synchronized renewal with a "Sign-up grace period" set
     - Synchronized renewal with a "Prorate First Renewal" with "For Virtual Subscription Products Only" set
-    - With the "capture payment instantly" option set
     - With a free trial

 - Variable subscriptions